deanpeters/product-manager-prompts/prompts/user-story-splitting-prompt-template.md

 ### Suggested Splits:
 1. Split 1 using **[split logic rule used]**:
+  - [left side of the first user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
-  - [first user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
+  - [right side of the first user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
 2. Split 2 using **[split logic rule used]**:
+  - [left side of the second user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
-  - [second user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
+  - [right side of the second user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
 3. Split 3 using **[split logic rule used]**:
+  - [left side of the third user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
-  - [third user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]
+  - [right side of the third user split version of the story, epic, or feature rendered using the User Story Format Prompt Template]

 ## End-User Product Manager Instruction: